-Introducing deformable meshes, along with a well designed robust estimator, is the key to dealing with the large number of parameters involved in modeling deformable surfaces and rejecting erroneous matches for error rates of up to 95%, which is considerably more than what is required in practice.
+Combining deformable meshes with a well designed robust estimator is key to dealing with the large number of parameters involved in modeling deformable surfaces and rejecting erroneous matches for error rates of up to 95%, which is considerably more than what is required in practice.

-1 Introduction
+1. Introduction

-Rigid object detection and tracking have been extensively studied and effective, robust, and real-time solution proposed [30, 21, 20, 23].
+Rigid object detection and tracking have been extensively studied and effective, robust, and real-time solution proposed [20, 18, 19, 16].
 The two are of course complementary since trackers require initialization and, no matter how good they may be, will sometimes lose track, for example, because of severe occlusions.
-Non-rigid object tracking has also been convincingly demonstrated, for example in the case of animated faces [8, 7, 2] or even more generic and deformable objects [3].
-However, the automated detection of such deformable objects still lags behind and existing methods [5, 10] are far less convincing for real-time applications.
+Non-rigid object tracking has also been convincingly demonstrated, for example in the case of animated faces [6, 5, 1] or even more generic and deformable objects [2].
+However, the automated detection of such deformable objects still lags behind and existing methods [3, 8] are far less convincing for real-time applications.
 They tend to be computationally intensive and are usually geared more towards recognition or segmentation than providing the kind of fast initialization that a tracker needs to recover from potential failures.

-In this paper, we propose a method that fits this requirement by allowing fast and robust detection and registration of an object that can be subjected to very large non-affine deformations such as the piece of foam of Fig. 5.
+In this paper, we propose a method that fits this requirement by allowing fast and robust detection and registration of an object that can be subjected to very large non-affine deformations such as those of Figures 1 and 2.
 It relies on wide-baseline matching of 2-D feature points, which makes it resistant to partial occlusions and cluttered backgrounds: Even if some features are missing, the object can still be detected as long as enough are found and matched.
 Spurious matches are removed by enforcing smoothness constraints on the deformation, which is done very quickly in our approach.

-More specifically, at the heart of our approach is a very fast wide-baseline point matching technique that allows us to establish correspondences between keypoints extracted from a training image of the undeformed object to those that can be found when the object deforms [19, 20].
-Given such correspondences, if the target object were rigid, detecting it and estimating its pose could be implemented using a robust estimator such as RANSAC [11].
+More specifically, at the heart of our approach is a very fast wide-baseline point matching technique that allows us to establish correspondences between keypoints extracted from a training image of the undeformed object to those that can be found when the object deforms [17, 16].
+Given such correspondences, if the target object were rigid, detecting it and estimating its pose could be implemented using a robust estimator such as RANSAC [9].
 However, for a deformable object, the problem becomes far more complex because not only pose but also a large number of deformation parameters must be estimated.